An Alternative Scaling for Roughness Transitions in Turbulent Flows: The Role of the Internal Boundary Layer: Details of the WMLES and Experiments

 Next, we compute the frequency spectrum of the streamwise velocity fluctuations $E(\omega)$ closest (Fig.~\ref{fig:prior}a) and furthest (Fig.~\ref{fig:prior}b) from the (roughness) transition at various heights ($z/\delta$).
 Here, $\hat{x}=x-x_0$ is the distance from the roughness transition.
 As expected, near $x_0$ ($\hat{x}_1=50$ m), we find that the energy decays at all frequencies as $z/\delta$ increases.
-However, as the flow moves further downstream ($\hat{x}_9=4666$ m), the energy within the IBL is roughly independent of $z/\delta$ at low frequencies (long time-scales) up to a characteristic time-scale (line in Fig.~\ref{fig:prior}b).
-Above this characteristic time-scale, the frequency spectrum follows similar behavior to the flow near $x_0$.
+However, {the energy contained within the IBL at low frequencies (for the wall-normal distances considered), remains nearly independent downstream} ($\hat{x}_9=4666$ m) {relative to the frequency spectrum found both upstream in the Alkali Flat, and shortly after the transition ($\hat{x}_1 = 50$ m).} {To confirm this, we have plot (See Supplemental Material~\cite{supp}) the frequency spectrum at each $z$, for all $\hat{x}$, and found two distinct groupings of the spectrum based on whether they fall above or below $z = \delta_i$.
+These low frequencies contain similar magnitudes, up to a characteristic time-scale (black line in Fig.~\ref{fig:prior}b).} Above this characteristic time-scale, the frequency spectrum follows similar behavior to the flow near $x_0$.
 These results indicate that the IBL possesses a characteristic frequency (or time-scale), $\omega_i$, that is associated with the internal boundary layer length-scale (height), $\delta_i$.
 We note that $\omega_i$ corresponds to the crossover in the energy spectrum, where energy saturates at a common magnitude for all relative heights; it also corresponds to the inverse of the expected eddy turnover time for the largest scales of turbulence coinciding to the IBL height.
 Thus, one can define an IBL edge velocity, $U_i = \omega_i \delta_i$.

 The appearance of an invariant frequency (and associated scales), suggest the possibility of self-similar behavior within the IBL as it develops downstream from the roughness transition.